AdSense vs Affiliate Marketing: Which One Is Better in 2025?

 Google also favors E-E-A-T (Experience, Expertise, Authoritativeness, and Trustworthiness) in 2025, making your affiliate content more discoverable when done right.

-✅ 4.
-You Diversify Income With Multiple Programs
+4. You Diversify Income with Multiple Programs

 With affiliate marketing, you’re not limited to one platform.
 You can: